 Heraklion, the capital of Crete, features dozens of super interesting museums dedicated to different periods of Cretan history.
 Some others, instead, focus on Greek art, folklore and local traditions, nature, and more.
-If Crete is a travel destination on your horizon, then take a walk with me through this list of the most exciting museums and exhibitions in the city of Heraklion and the surrounding area.
+If Crete is a travel destination on your horizon, then take a walk with me through this list of the most exciting museums in Heraklion and other exhibitions in the city and the surrounding area.

 Best Hotels in Heraklion